By Joseph Reinke, CFA Founder of FitBUX

 This is important because most student loan lenders, 6 out of 7 that FitBUX partners with, use this method to qualify married couples for student loan refinancing.
-Only one adds both incomes together instead of only using one to qualify you for the student loan refinance.
+Only one adds both incomes together to qualify you for the student loan refinance.

 The “General” Recommendation

 Of course, everyone’s situation is different and should be evaluated on an individual basis.
 However, it is easier to refinance your student loans before you take on a mortgage.
 Therefore, you should refinance your student loans prior to obtaining a mortgage.

 This general recommendation may change based on your situation.
 I have listed a few of those situations below: